rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Clients, Users & Permissions in UAA

-When we ran the command `make setup-users-and-clients` we achieved the following:
+When we run `make start-uaa` we start up UAA with a [uaa.yaml](conf/uaa/uaa.yml) configured with all the clients, users and permissions required by this tutorial.
+For instance:

-- Created `rabbit_client` client -in UAA- who is going to be used by RabbitMQ server to authenticate management users coming to the management ui.
+- `rabbit_client`: client who is going to be used by RabbitMQ server to authenticate management users coming to the management ui.
-- Created `rabbit_admin` user -in UAA- who is going to be the full administrator user with full access
+- `rabbit_admin`: user who is going to be the full administrator user with full access
-- Created `rabbit_monitor` user -in UAA- who is going to be the monitoring user with just the *monitoring* *user tag*
+- `rabbit_monitor`: user who is going to be the monitoring user with just the *monitoring* *user tag*
-- Created `consumer` client -in UAA- who is going to be the RabbitMQ User for the consumer application
+- `consumer`: client who is going to be the RabbitMQ User for the consumer application
-- Created `producer` client -in UAA- who is going to be the RabbitMQ User for the producer application
+- `producer`: client who is going to be the RabbitMQ User for the producer application
-- Obtained tokens -from UAA- for the 2 end users and for the 2 clients

 ## Understand a bit more about OAuth in the context of RabbitMQ